matteomattei/matteomattei.github.io/_posts/2011-10-25-extract-u-boot-multi-file-image-in-python.md

 layout: post
 permalink: /extract-u-boot-multi-file-image-in-python/
 categories:
-  - Embedded
+  - embedded
-  - Linux
+  - linux
-  - Python
+  - python
 ---
 This simple piece of code shows how to extract/decompress a u-boot multi-file image created with *mkimage* using Python.
 The image format is very simple: